pradeephubgit/questdb.io/docs/reference/function/date-time.md

 - `timestamp` is any `timestamp`, such as a Unix timestamp or a string equivalent
-- `timezone` may be a `Country/City` time zone database name, a time zone abbreviation such as `PST` or a UTC offset in string format.
+- `timezone` may be a `Country/City` time zone database name, a time zone abbreviation such as `PST`, or a UTC offset in string format.

 **Return value:**